datashines/datashines.github.io/_posts/2019-06-30-Youtube-Comments-Machine-Learning.md

 ## Acknowledgements

 Special thanks to [Neeraj Lajpal](https://www.linkedin.com/in/neerajlajpal/) for his help with creating the chrome extension.
-Link to his [original repo](https://bitbucket.org/bitwick/bitflip_pilot_chrome/src/master/) that I used for reference.
+Link to his [original repo](https://bitbucket.org/bitwick/bitflip_pilot_chrome/src/master/) that we used for reference.

 ## Next Steps